gje4/catalyst-algolia/README.md

   npm i -S algoliasearch
 ```

-5. In your Catalyst `/components/quick-search` directory, do the following:
+5. Update the files in your Catalyst `/components/quick-search` directory to include the code from the [Algolia example repo](https://github.com/gje4/catalyst-algolia) `/components/quick-search` directory

-  - Add the `algoliaSearchBox.tsx` and `algoliaSearchHits.tsx` files from the [Algolia example repo](https://github.com/gje4/catalyst-algolia) `/components/quick-search` directory
+  - Add the `algoliaSearchBox.tsx` and `algoliaSearchHits.tsx` files
-  - Update the `index.tsx` file to include the code from that of the Algolia example repo
+  - Update the `index.tsx` file

 Your storefront's file tree will mirror the following screenshot.

 ![A file tree with a components/quick-seach directory that contains the same files as the Algolia example repo](https://storage.googleapis.com/bigcommerce-production-dev-center/images/catalyst/algolia/algolia-integration-file-tree.png)

-1. In `components/quick-search/index.tsx`, update the value of `algoliaClient` to use your correct `indexName`.
+6. In `components/quick-search/index.tsx`, update the value of `algoliaClient` to use your correct `indexName`.
 By default, the BigCommerce Algolia app names the search index `BigCommerce`.

-2. Start your Catalyst storefront app in dev mode.
+7. Start your Catalyst storefront app in dev mode.
 Check the QuickSearch box to see the data supplied by the Algolia app index.

 ```shell copy
 pnpm run dev